-This story is by Karen Kinley and was part of our 2019 Summer Writing Contest.
+This story is by Karen Kinley and won an honorable mention in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 The private dining room, despite its sophisticated walnut accents and warm tones, was both stifling and somber.
 A fitting place for this particular family dinner.